Student Leadership Opportunities

 The Office of Campus Life as well as Residence Life and Conduct have a few types of student leader positions.
 Each position has different roles and responsibilities and offer their own unique and rewarding experiences.
 Here's an overview of the positions they offer:

 - Community Advisors (CA) work with the Pre-College program over the summer to host programs for Pre-College residents and ensure students have a safe and enjoyable summer.

 - First Year Guides (FYG) welcome new students into the UArts Community at New Student Orientation and assist with First Year Programs and UArts Day.

 - Resident Assistants (RA) RAs support students who live in the residence halls throughout the school year by providing them with programs to help build community.

-What Do We Look for in a Student Leader
+What We Look for in Student Leaders

 - Organizational Skills: Student leaders need to be able to balance projects, deadlines, and work/personal responsibilities.